Stock Analysis on Net

 Economic profit = NOPAT – Cost of capital × Invested capital

-The financial data reveals several notable trends over the five-year period ending in 2024.
+The financial data reveals several significant trends in the company's performance and capital efficiency over the five-year period.

 Net Operating Profit after Taxes (NOPAT)